MicrosoftDocs/visualfsharpdocs/docs/conceptual/Walkthrough - Creating a Portable FSharp Library.md

 1. On the menu bar, choose **File**, **Add**, **New Project**.
 Under **Installed**, expand the **Visual C#** node, choose the **.NET Portable Library** project template, and then name the project **ViewModels**.
 <br />

 2. You must set the targets for this .NET Portable library to match the F# Portable Library to which you'll add a reference.
 Otherwise, an error message will inform you of the mismatch.
 On the shortcut menu for the ViewModels project, choose **Properties**.
-On the **Library** tab, change the targets for this portable library to match the .NET Framework 4.5, Silverlight 5, and [!INCLUDE[win8_appname_long](../Token/win8_appname_long_md.md)] apps.
+On the **Library** tab, change the targets for this portable library to match the .NET Framework 4.5, Silverlight 5, and Windows Store apps.
 <br />

 3. On the shortcut menu for the **References** node, choose **Add Reference**.
 Under **Solution**, select the check box next to Spreadsheet.